 MCP Proxy for AWS is an official AWS open-source tool.
 MCP clients like Claude Code don't natively support SigV4 signatures.
 This proxy automatically adds SigV4 signatures to MCP requests using local AWS credentials (~/.aws/credentials or environment variables) and forwards them to the Gateway.

-It can be configured directly in Claude Code's .mcp.json.
+It can be directly configured in Claude Code's .mcp.json.

 .mcp.json Configuration